Jermaine Mays

-Jermaine Mays (born July 13, 1979) is a former professional American and Canadian football cornerback.
-He was signed as an undrafted free agent by the Minnesota Vikings in 2003.
+Jermaine Mays (born July 13, 1979) is an American former professional football player who was a cornerback in the Canadian Football League (CFL) and Arena Football League (AFL).
+He was signed as an undrafted free agent by the Minnesota Vikings of the National Football League (NFL) in 2003.
 He played college football for the Minnesota Golden Gophers.

 Mays was also a member of the Indianapolis Colts, Orlando Predators, Nashville Kats, Toronto Argonauts, and Hamilton Tiger-Cats.

 Early life

 Mays was born in Miami, Florida, on July 13, 1979, and he grew up there.
 He attended Miami Jackson High School where he was an All-State selection in his senior year despite breaking his collarbone.

 College career

 Mays attended the University of Minnesota and played football at the wide receiver position for the Golden Gophers in 2001 and 2002.
 He majored in Youth Studies & Leadership while at Minnesota.

 After getting redshirted in 2000, Mays saw limited action in 2001.
 He recorded 21 receptions and 381 yards.
 He also scored an 81-yard touchdown which proved to be a game winner against Iowa.

 In 2002, Mays won the team MVP award after playing on special teams and setting a school record with five blocked punts in one season.